alexmacarthur/wp-complete-open-graph/readme.txt

 = 3.2.4 =
 * Fix bug causing console error to be thrown on pages that didn't have the `media-upload` script enqueued.

+= 3.2.5 =
+* Fix bug causing errors when invalid attachment IDs were passed to Open Graph parser.
+* Add version to assets URLs to break bust cache of outdated files.

 == Feedback ==